Nymrinae/EPITECH-Projects/README.md

 | [CppProjects](./CPP_Projects) | A collection of projects written in C++.|
 | [Mathematics](./Mathematics) | A collection of programs written in Python. |

-<p align="center"> Check the README at the root of each folder to get more details about it. </p>
+Check the README at the root of each folder to get more details about it.